Roi Roi Binale: Post-production

 According to Bhuyan, most of the film was completed before Zubeen Garg’s death, with only minor background music work remaining, in which he was scheduled to compose after returning from Singapore on 21 September 2025.
 Poran Borkotoky was hired to compose the remaining background music score after Zubeen's death.
 His original voice recordings will be retained, with minimal AI-assisted restoration where necessary.

 Roi Roi Binale is presented as a tribute to the artistic legacy of multitalented Zubeen Garg, marking his final contribution to Assamese cinema as an actor, writer, director and composer.
 In that respect, Assam Congress president Gaurav Gogoi has urged the State government to make Roi Roi Binale, cultural icon Zubeen Garg’s final feature film, tax-free, reports The Hindu.

 At the cabinet meeting of the Assam government, the Chief Minister Himanta Biswa Sarma stated that, as no entertainment tax is levied in the state, there is no question of waiving it.
 The government also announced that it will donate its entire share of the Goods and Services Tax (GST) collected from Zubeen Garg’s last film "Roi Roi Binale", to the Kalaguru Artiste Foundation.
 This charitable organization is founded by the late singer.
 The foundation supports medical treatment for artistes, aids flood victims, and assists needy students.
 The decision was made after consultation with Garg’s family.

 Soundtrack

 The soundtrack of the film features original compositions and vocals by Zubeen Garg.
-The songs are blending traditional Assamese melodies with contemporary arrangements.
+The songs blend traditional Assamese melodies with contemporary arrangements.

 The first single, "Mur Mon" which was sung by Zubeen Garg and Sweety Das was released on 7 October 2025.
 The second single, "Xopun Xopun" was released on 15 October 2025, the third single, "Joon Jwoli" was released on 29 October 2025 and the forth single "Sokulure" (Roi Roi Binale) was released on 4 November 2025.

-The song "Roi Roi Binale" was a remake of the song from the 1998 album Sabda by Zubeen Garg.
+The title song "Roi Roi Binale" was a remake of the song from the 1998 album Sobdo.

+Music Arrangement and programming was done by Zubeen Garg, Papu Gogoi (Papz), Sumit Baruah, Dipkesh Borgohain, Poran Borkatoky and Ishanu.